-As the Public Service Commission stated when it adopted the Clean Energy Standard (CES) in 2016, "one of the primary benefits", of the state's transition to renewables will be, "a reduction in total emissions of air pollutants resulting from fossil fuel combustion...
+As the Public Service Commission stated when it adopted the Clean Energy Standard (CES) in 2016, "one of the primary benefits" of the state's transition to renewables will be "a reduction in total emissions of air pollutants resulting from fossil fuel combustion...
 Increased use of renewable energy sources leads to improved air quality and societal benefits from reduced health impacts and increased employee productivity.
 For example, as air quality improves, state health care expenditures for treatment of asthma, acute bronchitis, and respiratory conditions may be reduced.
 Reduced exposure to fine particulates may avoid other health problems such as increased morbidity and exacerbation of respiratory and cardiovascular ailments."
 Further, the Public Service Commission added, inaction in addressing air pollution and climate change is not an option, for "it is certain... that the consequences of inaction on air pollution and climate change are not acceptable."

-&lt;sup>1 See, e.g., Article 75 of the New York Environmental Conservation Law, which focuses on efforts, such as by establishing a Climate Justice Working Group, to aid Disadvantaged Communities burdened by negative public health effects, environmental pollution and climate change.
+1 See, e.g., Article 75 of the New York Environmental Conservation Law, which focuses on efforts, such as by establishing a Climate Justice Working Group, to aid Disadvantaged Communities burdened by negative public health effects, environmental pollution and climate change.

-It is within this broader context that the Office of Renewable Energy Siting and Electric Transmission (ORES) must consider the limited potential public health impacts associated with construction and operation of a wind facility like the Agricola Wind Project.
-Potential public health impacts associated with construction project.
+It is within this broader context that the Office of Renewable Energy Siting must consider the limited potential public health impacts associated with construction and operation of a wind facility like the Hoffman Falls Wind Project.
+Potential public health impacts associated with construction of this Facility are limited to typical risks associated with any commercial construction project.
 Once constructed, potential risks associated with the operation of the Facility are generally limited to maintenance activities and effects associated with movement of the blades and electrical components within the nacelle.
-Unlikely risks associated with wind power include, but are not limited to, ice shedding, tower collapse, blade failure, and fire within the turbine.
-The presence of electrical equipment within the Facility Site carries some risk of a potential shock hazard.
+Some of the unlikely risks associated with wind power include ice shedding, tower collapse, blade failure, and fire within the turbine.
+The presence of electrical equipment within the Facility Site carries some risk of a shock hazard.
 These areas will have perimeter controls (i.e., security fencing, signage) as is required by local law and the National Electrical Safety Code (NESC) to prevent potential injury.
-The Applicant's Safety Response Plan includes information regarding these risks at the Facility, and how these risks will be mitigated or addressed (see Appendix 6-B).
+The Applicant's Safety Response Plan includes information regarding these risks at the Facility, and how these risks will be mitigated or addressed (see Appendix 6-A).